Natural Flavour Conservation in a three Higg-doublet Model: A change of weak basis: Case B

+with $U^T_{TBM}$ being the transpose of the matrix in Eq.~(\ref{mis1}) and $S$, $D_1$ and $D_2$ here are those in Eq.~(\ref{ma}).
+The representation in Eq.~(\ref{mb}), is called here case B. It was considered since a long time ago \cite{Pakvasa:1977in, Mondragon:2007af,Bhattacharyya:2010hp,Teshima:2012cg,Kaneko:2006wi} but in other context and different motivations.

+Although both cases in (\ref{ma}) and (\ref{mb}) are related by the transformation in Eq.~(\ref{basis}) and can be considered just the same model in two different basis, we can see that this is true only \textit{before} the spontaneous symmetry breaking.
+The VEV of the $S_3$ triplet in case A is given by

+When the decomposition in Eq.~(\ref{ma}) is used and the vacuum alignment $v_1=v_2=v_3=\frac{v_{SM}}{\sqrt3}$ is used it implies the inert character of the doublet $D$.
+However, in case B we have

+We see that the vacua in (\ref{ufa}) and (\ref{ufa2}) are related by the transformation in (\ref{basis}) only when $v_1=v_2=v_3=\frac{v_{SM}}{\sqrt3}$.
+Hence, only in this situation both cases are identical \textit{before} and \textit{after} the spontaneous symmetry breaking.
+But in a general vacuum the inert character of the doublet is lost because in this case the mass matrices are of the general form, a full $3\times3$ matrix, and after the field rotation the SM-Higgs like will be a linear combination of this three fields, this implies that at tree level and / or loop level all scalars couple to all fermions.Hence we have to impose in case B that $v_2=v_3=0$.
+In fact, the constraint equations are different and are given in the Appendix \ref{sec:a2}.
+These constraint equations are the same, see Eq.~(\ref{vinculos}) with $3v^2=v^2_{SM}$ only in the vacuum alignment used in this paper.

-The constraint equations in Eq.~(\ref{vinculos2}) implies, with the vacuum aligmnet given above, $\mu^2_s= -\lambda_4v^2_{SM}$ and the mass square matrices are all diagonal: there is no mixing among the fields in each charge sector.
-At tree level the masses are the same as in model A, see Eqs.~(\ref{mrs1}) -(\ref{mcs1}), but due to the difference in the interactions, quantum corrections must be different in both models.
-The mass eigenstates doublets of $SU(2)$ are denoted, as before, by $h_{1,2,3}$.
-In this case the scalar potential in terms of the mass eigenstates is given also in Eq.~(\ref{potential2}), but with $\lambda_8=0$.
-Unlike the model A, there is no mixing among the mass eigenstate scalar fields therefore these fields are in the irreducible representations of $S_3$ too: $S= h_1\equiv H_1$ and $D=(h_2,h_3)\equiv (H_2,H_3)$.
-The symmetry $h_2\leftrightarrow h_3$ is now another $S_3$ symmetry.
-This symmetry, again if it is necessary, can be softly broken by adding terms like $\mu^2_{nm}H^\dagger_nH_m$, $n,m=2,3$ ($\mu^2$'s are also consider real for simplicity).
-Assuming that $ \mu^2_{22} =\mu^2_{33} = \nu^2$, and $\mu^2_{23} = \mu^2$, the mass matrices are given by
+The constraint equations in Eq.~(\ref{vinculos2}) implies, with the vacuum alignment given above, $\mu^2_s= -\lambda_4v^2_{SM}$ and the mass square matrices are all diagonal: there is no mixing among the scalar fields in each charge sector.
+At tree level the masses are the same as in case A, see Eqs.~(\ref{mrs1}) - (\ref{mcs1}).
+The doublets of $SU(2)$ written in terms of the mass eigenstates are denoted, as before, by $\phi$ and $\phi_{1,2}$.
+In this case the scalar potential in terms of these fields is given also in Eq.~(\ref{potential3}) again with $\lambda_8 = 0$, this shows that even after the SSB the models are equivalent.
+Unlike the case A, there is no mixing among the mass eigenstate scalar fields therefore these fields are in the irreducible representations of $S_3$ too: $S \equiv \phi$ and $D=(d_1,d_2)\equiv (\phi_1,\phi_2)$.

+The transformation $\phi_1\leftrightarrow \phi_2$ is again a residual $S_2$ symmetry which, if necessary, can be softly broken by adding terms like $\mu^2H^\dagger_2H_3$, ($\mu^2$ is also considered to be real for simplicity).
+In this case, the mass matrices are given by

-where $n=h,a,c$, for scalar, pseudoscalar and charged scalar field, respectively.
-The mixing now is only in the fermiophobic sector and the masses square are
+where $n=h,a,c$, for scalar, pseudo-scalar and charged scalar field, respectively.
+The mixing now is only in the inert sector and the masses square are